 Much like phishing, vishing is when a fraudster calls or leaves a voicemail pretending to be from a reputable company – such as a bank – encouraging you to reveal personal information, often to verify purchases or for urgent security reasons.
 They may even try to prove their legitimacy by sending you to a website rather than getting you to confirm details over the phone.

-You should never disclose any part of your PIN, online banking login details or passwords, and your bank will never ask you to use your card reader to authorise payments over the phone or to transfer money.
+You should never disclose any part of your PIN, online banking login details or passwords, and your bank will never ask you to use your Business Authentication app to authorise payments over the phone or to transfer money.

 Beware the too-good-to-be-true deals